-OHS is pleased to offer the audiology services of Brandalyn Breeden, Au.D.
-As part of our team, Dr. Breeden provides diagnostic and hearing aid services at both OHS locations or at your facility using state-of-the-art laptop-based mobile testing equipment.
-She works closely with OHS physicians to ensure compliance with OSHA standards and regulations for all occupation-related hearing evaluations.
+OHS is pleased to offer the audiology services of Lewis Addison, CCC-A, FAAA.
+As part of our team, Mr. Addison provides hearing aid services at both OHS locations or at your facility.

-Due to an aging workforce and lack of insurance coverage for hearing aids, Dr. McElligott and Dr. Breeden have designed a hearing aid program to help control the cost of hearing aids, allowing access to excellent devices at more affordable rates than the private sector through payroll deduction.
-OHS’ new hearing aid program offers access to top-of-the-line hearing instruments and hearing services at competitive rates.
+Due to an aging workforce and lack of insurance coverage for hearing aids, OHS has designed a hearing aid program to help control the cost of hearing aids, allowing access to excellent devices at more affordable rates than the private sector through payroll deduction.
+OHS’ hearing aid program offers access to top-of-the-line hearing instruments and hearing services at competitive rates.

-If you have any questions, would like to schedule a comprehensive hearing examination, would like to discuss hearing aid options for you or a loved one, or are interested in exploring the hearing services we can provide for your company, please feel free to contact Dr. Breeden by calling either office location or by email (firstname.lastname@example.org) for more information.
+If you have any questions, would like to schedule a comprehensive hearing examination, would like to discuss hearing aid options for you or a loved one, or are interested in exploring the hearing services we can provide for your company, please feel free to contact us by calling our main office location in Knoxville for more information.
 We look forward to hearing from you soon!

 Hearing aids and hearing aid technology, much like computers, are advancing at a remarkable speed.
 Years of research and technological advancement have allowed manufacturers from all over the globe to engineer incredible devices to meet the hearing needs of almost every individual with hearing impairment.
 Hearing aids today come in many different shapes and sizes.
 For example, there are two major categories of hearing aids: in-the-ear (ITE) and behind-the-ear (BTE) devices.
 From those categories comes a much broader spectrum of devices, from larger, more powerful BTE hearing aids for those with severe hearing loss, to completely-in-the-canal devices for those with mild hearing loss that are looking for a more subtle, cosmetically appealing device.
 Different sizes and styles are suitable for different individual hearing needs.